 In 1959, William A. Krause and Tony S. Gentle created a convenience store concept where people could buy gas & groceries.
 But more than that, they pioneered a belief system.
 Whether it’s keeping the store sparkling clean, treating every customer like a friend, or donating our time and money to great causes, we strive to make every day just a little bit better and brighter for all.

 Today, Kum & Go is still a family-owned operation run by Kyle J. Krause, son and grandson of the original founders.
-We employ 5,000+ associates in more than 400 stores across 11 states throughout the Midwest.
+We employ 5,000 associates in 400 stores across 11 states.
 We pride ourselves on not being a “typical” convenience retailer.
 Sure, we provide the products and services that you’d expect to find… lots of drinks and snacks, fresh food to satisfy the cravings of our on-the-go customers, and a selection of quality fuel products.
 Yet what truly sets us apart from our competitors is our people.

 Our Commitment to Our Communities

-Kum & Go is proud to donate 10% of our profits to good causes in our communities.
-We donate food, serve meals, build houses, support schools, and do whatever else a good neighbor would.
-Because that’s how we think of ourselves: we’re neighbors in our communities, and investing in them makes better places and better people.
-And better people make a better Kum & Go.
+Kum & Go is proud to donate 10% of our profits to worthy causes in our communities.
+We donate food, serve meals, build houses and support schools- as any good neighbor would.
+Because that’s who we are; we’re neighbors invested in our communities.

 A Family of Businesses

 Kum & Go is part of Krause Group, a family of businesses which also includes Solar Transport, the Des Moines Menace soccer team, and Italian wineries Vietti and Enrico Serafino, in addition to real estate and agriculture operations.